vij2288/Courseline/README.md

 This App brings all the data of the courses to a single screen and gives an intuitive interface to explore the data.
 We have used XML document as the source of the information and have used Dropbox Public folder as the server for this project.

+This project was developed my two people, Myself (Vijith Venkatesh) and Sagar Medikeri during one of the semesters in our graduate studies.